eclipse-openj9/openj9-docs/docs/openj9_signals.md

 | Linux&reg;, macOS&reg;, and z/OS&reg; | `libjsig.so`   | `gcc -L$JAVA_HOME/bin -ljsig -L$JAVA_HOME/lib/j9vm -ljvm <java_application>.c` |
 | Windows                | `jsig.dll`     | Link the DLL with the application that creates or embeds a VM |
 | AIX                    | `libjsig.so`   | `cc_r [-q64] <other_compile/link_parameter> -L<java_install_dir> -ljsig -L<java_install_dir>/lib/j9vm -ljvm <java_application>.c` |

+In the absence of signal chaining, the VM does not allow application signal handlers for certain signals that are used internally by the VM, including the `SIGUSR2` signal.
+You can use the `-XX:-HandleSIGUSR2` option instead, whereby the VM signal handler is not installed on VM startup.
+Therefore, the application signal handler, if available, takes over the handling of the `SIGUSR2` signal.
+If there is no application signal handler, then the operating system's default signal handler is used.

+For more information about this option that affects the handling of the `SIGUSR2` signal, see [`-XX[+|-]HandleSIGUSR2`](xxhandlesigusr2.md).

 :fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** On Linux, macOS, and z/OS systems, you can use the `LD_PRELOAD` environment variable as an alternative method to the command line for linking the shared library as shown in the following list: